Using Big Data for the Sustainable Development Goals

 Task Team of the UN Committee of Experts on Big Data and Data Science for Official Statistics

 The statistical community has the obligation of exploring the use of new data sources, such as Big Data, to meet the expectation of the society for enhanced products and improved and more efficient ways of working.
-Big Data could also support the monitoring of the Post-2015 development goals by improving timeliness and relevance of indicators without compromising their impartiality and methodological soundness.
-The report of the UN Committee of Experts on Big Data and Data Science for Official Statistics to the Statistical Commission (E/CN.3/2015/4) provides additional background to the work of the task team.
+Big Data is considered as possible means to support the monitoring of the 2030 Agenda, as it could improve timeliness and relevance of indicators without compromising their impartiality and methodological soundness.
+The first step in this direction was the 2015 report of the UN Committee of Experts on Big Data and Data Science for Official Statistics to the Statistical Commission (E/CN.3/2015/4).

 Statistical agencies should choose data sources with regard to quality, timeliness, costs and response burden, and Big Data sources fall within this scope.
-To monitor certain indicators Big Data could have the potential to be as relevant, more timely and more cost effective than traditional data collection methods, and could make the data cycle match the decision cycle.
-The work on Big Data should contribute to the adoption of best practices for improving the monitoring of the new SDGs under the Post-2015 development agenda.
-Some of the new indicators or proxies of those indicators could be based on Big Data sources with improved timeliness and granular social and geo-spatial breakdown.
+To monitor certain indicators, Big Data has the potential to be as relevant, more timely and more cost effective than traditional data collection methods, and could make the data cycle match the decision cycle.
+The work on Big Data should contribute to the adoption of best practices for improving the monitoring of the 2030 Agenda.
+Some of the SDG indicators or proxies of those indicators could be based on Big Data sources with improved timeliness and granular social and geo-spatial breakdown.

-The main objective of the Task Team is to provide concrete examples of the potential use of Big Data for monitoring the indicators associated with the Sustainable Development Goals (SDGs).
-To this end, it will conduct surveys, research and a few country pilots on the subject and produce a report on its findings by December 2015.
+The main objective of the Task Team is to provide concrete examples of the potential use of Big Data for monitoring the indicators associated with the SDGs.
+To this end, it will conduct surveys, research and a few country pilots on the subject and produce an inventory of the SDG indicators that can be monitored with the help of big data.

 - Survey to identify which of the 169 SDG targets could use Big Data, as well as proposals of Big Data-specific indicators related to the SDG, which may be different to the current set of indicators based on traditional sources of data